dcunited001/dcunited001.github.io/_posts/2018-01-21-social-justice-a-cultural-revolution.md

 ###

 The point is: no ethnicity is the problem.
-The problem is passive aggressive radical political operatives.
+The problem is passive-aggressive, radicalized, political operatives.
 Why would people of specific ethnicities be less likely to act as social justice warriors or to lash out at people who have only be thinly labelled as racist?  because they know what it's like to be mistreated and stereotyped.
 They know the pain.

 Why else? because they know that your trust-fund chomping skinny white